bitwisetech/ysimi/README.md

   Installation
-    ysimi.py is a python script, it gets served as a web page by the bokeh package. after python 3 is properly installed on your sysytem check if the pip package manager is installed and then check for and, if needed, have pip install bokeh, pandas
+    ysimi.py is a python script, it gets served as a web page by the bokeh package.
+    After python 3 is properly installed on your sysytem check if the pip package manager is installed and then check for and, if needed, have pip install bokeh, pandas

     For Windows, here are some great guides:
-      When you install python be sure to check the button to add python onto the system path for me
+      When you install python be sure to check the button to add python onto the system path For me
-          python needed to be installed after flightgear after installing python then pip and bokeh seemed installed too https://www.liquidweb.com/kb/how-to-install-python-on-windows/
+          python needed to be installed after flightgear ( to keep paths intact ) https://www.liquidweb.com/kb/how-to-install-python-on-windows/
       https://www.liquidweb.com/kb/install-pip-windows/
       if you need pip